Mustafa68-program/university-work/README.md

 ##presentation

-I have given presentation on GITHUB
+-I have given presentation on GITHUB

 ###ICT